Manuka Honey vs Regular Honey

 Both honeys share a similar baseline of roughly 60 calories per tablespoon, with natural sugars (fructose and glucose) as the primary component.

 Where they diverge sharply is in bioactive compounds.
 Manuka honey contains methylglyoxal (MGO) at concentrations from 83 to over 800 mg/kg, depending on UMF rating.
-This compound gives manuka its clinically proven antibacterial properties.
+This compound gives manuka its clinically validated antibacterial properties.
 Manuka also contains higher levels of leptosperin and DHA, unique markers not found in other honeys.
 Regular honey still contains beneficial antioxidants, enzymes like glucose oxidase, and trace minerals, but at lower concentrations.
 For general nutritional supplementation, both provide value.
 For therapeutic applications backed by clinical evidence, manuka stands alone.

 Best Use Cases